 Here are a few tips to help you do that.

 - Check your earnings record – SSA gets your earnings record from your tax return.
-Another reminder, my recent post, The Top 4 Reasons to Delay Claiming Social Security, shows how SSA uses your earnings to calculate your AIME, which determines your PIA.
+An earlier post shows how SSA uses your earnings to calculate your AIME, which determines your PIA.
 (How about those abbreviations!).
 If your earnings records are inaccurate or if years are missing, your PIA could be lower than it should.
 Go online to https://www.ssa.gov/myaccount/and check your earnings.
 If they are off, you can submit documentation to get the record corrected.

-- Consider working longer – Working in later years may help eliminate some years counted in your highest 35 where your income was lower.
+- Consider working longer – Income in our later years is usually higher than earlier in our careers.
+Working in later years may help eliminate some years counted in your highest 35 where your income was lower.
 This is especially relevant for stay-at-home moms who went back to work after raising their children.
 Remember, if you have years of zero income in your highest 35, replacing them with earnings can have a big impact.

 - Apply for your benefits at the optimal time – take into consideration your age, your income needs (now and in the future), and your life expectancy.
 This last point is one I want to emphasize.
 Planning for a shorter life expectancy by applying early will start your income earlier.
 But what happens if you live 5, 10, or 15 years or longer?
 If your plan was to spend down your money based on a shorter life expectancy and you outlive that time frame, where will you get the additional income?
 The optimal time calculation should include determining if you qualify for spousal benefits.